mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ### Agency and AT - big picture in relation to ANT (Latour) and agency of humans and artefacts

 Who and what has agency is a thorny philosophical question.
-Nardi and Kaptelin write on agency and objects in relation to technology convincingly [@kaptelinin_activity_2012].
-In AT artefacts or tools used in mediated activity may be given a form of delegated agency through design, e.g a phone may prompt its user to charge its battery via notifications.
-However, unlike Latour's [@lemonnier_ethnography_2013] concept of compare to actor network theory object would not delegate to a human [@kaptelinin_activity_2012, p.42], although there may be unintended consequences once the artefacts are placed in context creating what Engeström calls _runaway objects_ [@spinuzzi_losing_2011].

 In addition socio cultural concepts of agency also distinguish between agency as a personal property and one that exists within a context.